Voting for the right answer: Adversarial defense for speaker verification: Introduction

 In this paper, we propose to improve the adversarial robustness by sampling the neighbors of a given utterance and letting the neighbors vote for whether the utterance should be accepted or not by the ASV model.
-The adversarial samples are blind spots of ASV and we think the radius of such blind spots is small, as shown in Table~\ref{tab:defense_results}, so if the spread of the sample space is large, then there is a large probability that most of the neighbours are outside of the blind spot.
+The adversarial samples are blind spots of ASV and we believe the radius of such blind spots is small, as shown in Table~\ref{tab:defense_results}.
+So if the spread of the sample space is large, then there is a large probability that most of the neighbours are outside of the blind spot.
 In this case, the voting will result in the right decision.
 Contrary to \cite{wang2019adversarial,li2020investigating,zhang2020adversarial} which require the system designers to model the in-the-wild attackers and know exactly the adversarial attack methods adopted during attack in advance, our method is attack-agnostic.
 In contrast to \cite{wu2021adversarialasv,wu2021adversarial-2} which counter adversarial noise in the frequency domain, our method is in the time domain.

-Our contributions are as below.
-We propose an attack-agnostic method, which harnesses the idea of ``voting for the right answer" to let the ASV make the decision based on an utterance's neighbors rather than the utterance itself, thus equips the ASV model with the capacity of countering adversarial attacks.
-The experimental results show that our proposed method improves the robustness against both the limited-knowledge attacks by pulling the adversarial samples out of the blind spots, and the perfect-knowledge attackers by introducing randomness and causing the attacking gradient unstable and obfuscated.
+Our method harnesses the idea of ``voting for the right answer" to let the ASV make the decision based on an utterance's neighbors rather than the utterance itself, thus equips the ASV model with the capacity of countering adversarial attacks.
+The experimental results show the effectiveness of our defense method.